 An adopted child from the older era of closed adoptions may request unsealing the adoption records, but this process is never easy.

 If you live in a state where they provide adoption records, then you will have a much easier time with your research.

-Each state is different in the amount of information they will provide you, and each county will have their own rules on the process of obtaining information you request.
+Each state is different in the amount of information it will provide you, and each county will have its own rules on the process of obtaining the information you request.

 Below will show you each state’s level of information they will provide to you.